NexusFi: Find Your Edge

 Exchange Market Maker Programs: CME and ICE #

 Contract assignment.
 DMMs are designated for specific contracts or contract groups.
 A firm might be a DMM for ES futures but not for agricultural products.
-Assignment reflects the firm's expertise, capital capacity, and willingness to commit.
+Assignment reflects the firm's expertise, capital capacity, and willingness to commit to a particular market.
+Traders benefit from this specialization — the ES DMM is someone who knows that contract deeply.

 You don't need to know the specific fee tiers or obligation parameters for every CME product.
 What you need to understand is the implication: the liquidity you see on screen is partially the result of explicit economic incentives and obligations, not just free-market competition.